venkyg88/PizzaApplication/README.md

 6. the human readable date-time with the pizza type will be written to the output file.

 ##Assumptions Made
-1.Input file exists
+1. Input file exists
-2.Input file contains records with columns `Order` and `Time` 3.Time obtained from the input file is Unix Epoch Time.
+2. Input file contains records with columns `Order` and `Time`
+3. Time obtained from the input file is Unix Epoch Time.
-4.User is supposed to pass the arguments for the input and output file.
+4. User is supposed to pass the arguments for the input and output file.

 ##Design
 1. The application fetches the data from the sample text file.